-• Debt recovery: The Enforcement of Security Interest and Recovery of Debts Laws (Amendment) Bill, 2011, amends two Acts — Sarfaesi Act 2002, and Recovery of Debts Due to Banks and Financial Institutions Act, 1993 (DRT Act).
+The Enforcement of Security Interest and Recovery of Debts Laws (Amendment) Bill, 2011 amends two Acts- Sarfaesi Act 2002, and Recovery of Debts Due to Banks and Financial Institutions Act, 1993 (DRT Act).
 Banks can then sell this property to a new bidder at a later date to clear off the debt completely.

-• Theft of money: Section 378 under IPC defines theft, which is whoever, intending to take dishonestly any moveable property out of the possession of any person without that per-son’s consent, moves that property in order to such taking, is said to commit theft.
+Section 378 under IPC defines theft, which is whoever, intending to take dishonestly any movable property out of the possession of any person without that person's consent, moves that property in order to such taking, is said to commit theft.

-• Corruption in India: Major concern in India regarding money is Corruption wherein the rich are becoming richer and the poor are becoming poorer.
-Recent Demonetization by the Prime Minister and the upcoming GST might bring certain reduction to corruption in India but there are certain laws in India which regulates Corruption to great extent.
+The major concern in India regarding money is Corruption wherein the rich are becoming richer and the poor are becoming poorer.
+Recent Demonetization by the Prime Minister and the upcoming GST might bring certain reduction to corruption in India but there are certain laws in India which regulate Corruption to great extent.

 Anti-corruption laws in India

 - Indian Penal Code, 1860.

 - Prosecution section of Income Tax Act, 1961.

 - The Benami Transactions (Prohibition) Act, 1988 to prohibit Benami transactions.